 THESE ARE MERELY GUIDES…INTRODUCE YOUR OWN IMAGINATION!

-We have put together a series of activities that supplement the presentation Qwalena allowing educators to provide proper front loading and follow up lessons.
+We have put together a series of activities that supplement the presentation Qwalena, allowing educators to provide appropriate front loading and follow up lessons.
 The purpose of these activities stem from not only the new mandated policy and call to incorporate Indigenous worldview and perspective in each curricular area, but also the many discussions about how to include unique Indigenous content in classrooms.
-In order for teachers to develop and implement curriculum about and on Indigenous peoples that is accurate and true in nature both teacher and student must work through the process of acknowledging, disrupting, and seeking a new perspective.
+In order for teachers to develop and implement curriculum about and on Indigenous peoples that is accurate and true in nature, both teacher and student must work through the process of acknowledging, disrupting, and seeking a new perspective.

 * Special thanks to Meagan Innes, SD 41, for your collaboration and development of this Teacher’s Guide.
 We greatly appreciate your professional working knowledge of incorporating Indigenous world views and curriculum in the classroom.
 This was not possible without your input, guidance and effort.